 This annual report describes how the Pierre Elliott Trudeau Foundation administered its responsibilities in the operation of the Access to Information Act.
-It covers the period from 1 April 2011 to 31 March 2012.
+It covers the period from 1 April 2012 to 31 March 2013.
 Further to a change in directives from the Treasury Board Secretariat, the report is no longer aligned with the Foundation's financial year.
-Therefore, it contains figures that have yet to be audited by the external auditors of the Pierre Elliott Trudeau Foundation, as the 2011-2012 financial year does not end until 31 August 2012.
+Therefore, it contains figures that have yet to be audited by the external auditors of the Pierre Elliott Trudeau Foundation, as the 2012-2013 financial year ends on 31 August 2013.